elifkartall/feature_uncertainty_importance/README.md

 # Explaining Feature Contributions to Predictive Performance and Predictive Uncertainty

-> **Özet:**
+> **Abstract:**
-> Makine öğrenmesi modelleri yüksek doğruluk sağlayabilse de, modelin neden bu tahmini yaptığı ve ne kadar güvenilir olduğu her zaman aynı değişkenlerden etkilenmeyebilir.
-Bu çalışmada, tahmin performansını açıklayan feature importance yapıları ile model belirsizliğini açıklayan feature importance yapılarının ne ölçüde örtüştüğü incelenmiştir.
+> Although machine learning models can achieve high predictive accuracy, the factors influencing why a model makes a prediction and how reliable that prediction is may not always depend on the same variables.
+This study investigates the extent to which feature importance structures explaining predictive performance overlap with those explaining model uncertainty.
 >
-> Çalışma kapsamında Linear Regression, Random Forest ve XGBoost modelleri; farklı yapısal özelliklere sahip 9 regresyon veri seti üzerinde değerlendirilmiştir.
-Belirsizlik modellemesi için Conformalized Quantile Regression yaklaşımı kullanılmış, hem tahmin performansı hem de prediction interval width üzerinden Permutation Feature Importance analizleri gerçekleştirilmiştir.
+> Within the scope of the study, Linear Regression, Random Forest, and XGBoost models were evaluated on 9 regression datasets with different structural characteristics.
+Conformalized Quantile Regression was used for uncertainty modeling, and Permutation Feature Importance analyses were conducted for both predictive performance and prediction interval width.
 >
-> Elde edilen feature importance sıralamaları Spearman, Kendall ve Top-5 overlap metrikleri üzerinden karşılaştırılmıştır.
-Bulgular, özellikle karmaşık modellerde tahmin ve belirsizlik açıklamaları yapılarının farklı değişken örüntülerine dayanabildiğini göstermektedir.
+> The obtained feature importance rankings were compared using Spearman, Kendall, and Top-5 overlap metrics.
+The findings indicate that, especially in complex models, prediction and uncertainty explanation structures may rely on different feature patterns.

 ---

-# Kullanılan Teknolojiler
+# Technologies Used

 <p align="left">
   <img src="https://img.shields.io/badge/R_Language-276DC3?style=for-the-badge&logo=r&logoColor=white" />